This blog may contain affiliate links. Read our disclosure policy for more info.

-- Distance: 124 kilometers/77 miles
+- Distance: 124 kilometers (77 miles)

 - Recommended length of time: 1 – 2 days

 - Highlights: Kahurangi National Park, Tahunanui Beach, The Coast Track in Abel Tasman National Park, Kaiteriteri Beach

 Marahau is also known as ‘the Abel Tasman Village’, because it’s here that tourists start their Abel Tasman National Park adventure.
-If you have time, spend the night here and complete The Coast Track which is the most popular Great Walk in New Zealand.
+If you have time, spend the night here, and complete The Coast Track, which is the most popular Great Walk in New Zealand.

-Other notable stops on the drive from Nelson to Collingwood include Kaiteriteri Beach, often described as one of the most beautiful beaches in New Zealand; Harwood’s Hole, the country’s biggest cave; and Ngarua Caves, where you will discover ancient Moa bones.
+Other notable stops on the drive from Nelson to Collingwood include Kaiteriteri Beach, often described as one of the most beautiful beaches in New Zealand; Harwood’s Hole, the country’s biggest cave; and Ngarua Caves, where you’ll discover ancient Moa bones.